code-423n4/docs/roles/wardens/README.md

 ### ⏩ TL;DR

 * Turn in your reports before the contest end time.
-* For each contest, submit your Medium and High risk findings individually, but bundle all of your low-risk and non-critical findings into a *single* QA report.
-Similarly, list *all* of your gas optimizations together in a single Gas report.
+* For each contest, submit your Medium and High risk findings individually.
+* Bundle all of your low-risk and non-critical findings into a *single* QA report.
+* Similarly, list *all* of your gas optimizations together in a single Gas report.
 * Be sure to [register your handle and Polygon address](https://code4rena.com/register/) to receive your share.
 * Publicly disclosing any discovered bugs or vulnerabilities is grounds for disqualification from all C4 events.